treasure-data/td-react-native-sdk/README.md

 Set a default value if you want an event added to a table, a database, or any table or database to automatically set value for a key.
 If you have multiple default values set to the same key, newly added event will have the default value applied and override in following order:
-1. Default value targeting all table and database will be applied first.
+1. Default value targeting all tables and databases will be applied first.
-2. Default value targeting all table in a database will then be applied.
+2. Default value targeting all tables in a database will then be applied.
 3. Default value targeting the table to which the event is added will then be applied.
 4. Default value targeting the table and database to which the event is added will then be applied.
 5. Finally, if the event has a value for the key, that value will override all default values.